 \subsection{Oriented and natural discriminant, oriented and natural parity}

 We want to parametrize the Picard group of a given quadratic algebra $\cc_0$ using Theorem~\ref{Woodgltw} and the tools developed in Section~\ref{classification}.
-Assume that $2$ is not a zero divisor in the base scheme $S$, and let $\nn$ be a chosen representative of the isomorphism class of $(\cc_0/\os)^{\vee}$.
-According to Proposition~\ref{auto}, the only automorphism of an $\nn$-oriented quadratic algebra over $S$ is the identity.
+Assume that $2$ is not a zero divisor on the base scheme $S$, and let $\nn$ be a chosen representative of the isomorphism class of $(\cc_0/\os)^{\vee}$. in view of Proposition~\ref{auto}, the only automorphism of an $\nn$-oriented quadratic algebra over $S$ is the identity.
 Therefore, given an $\nn$-orientation $\theta$ of $\cc_0$, and $\mm$, $\mm'$ two $\cc_0$-modules, the triples $(\cc_0,\theta,\mm)$ and $(\cc_0, \theta, \mm')$ are isomorphic in the sense of Theorem~\ref{Woodgltw} if and only if $\mm$ and $\mm'$ are isomorphic as $\cc_0$-modules.
-Thus, to recover the Picard group of $\cc_0$, we need to fix an orientation $\theta_0$ and to select all isomorphism classes having a representative of the form $(\cc_0,\theta_0, \mm)$ for some $\mm$.
+Thus, to recover the Picard group of $\cc_0$, we need to fix an orientation $\theta_0$ and select all isomorphism classes having a representative of the form $(\cc_0,\theta_0, \mm)$ for some $\mm$.
 The possible obstructions are the existence of different quadratic algebras which are not isomorphic, and there may be different orientations of $\cc_0$ giving non-isomorphic oriented quadratic algebras.
-In this Subsection, we adapt the Wood-discriminant and the parity to that context, in order to overcome these problems.
-Notice that we do not need yet the hypothesis that $2$ is not a zero divisor in $S$.
-Now onwards, the only classes of quadratic forms we shall consider will be $\gltw$-classes.
+In this Subsection, we adapt the discriminant and the parity to that context, in order to overcome these problems.
+Notice that we do not need yet the hypothesis that $2$ is not a zero divisor on $S$.
+From now on, the only classes of quadratic forms we shall consider will be $\gltw$-classes.

-The following Example shows that considering isomorphism classes of Wood-discriminants is too much flexible.
+The following Example shows that considering isomorphism classes of discriminants is too flexible.